Château Marsau 2015 Review: Structured, Tannic, and Quietly Confident

 Editor’s Note

-The 2015 vintage gave us a chance to revisit this under-the-radar producer with nearly a decade of bottle age.
-Purchased independently through Dan Murphy’s cellar release program, we tasted this bottle over two sittings to explore how it evolved with time and air.
+The 2015 vintage offered a chance to revisit this producer with nearly a decade of bottle age.
+This bottle was opened across two sittings to observe how it settled with air and time.

 Please drink responsibly.